Nitesh-NEU/Nitesh-NEU/README.md

 ### 🚀 About Me

 Greetings!
-I'm a versatile professional transitioning from a Performance Engineer to the exciting realms of Software Development and DevOps.
+I am a DevOps Engineer with 2+ years of experience in cloud infrastructure automation, CI/CD pipeline development, and container orchestration.
+Skilled in AWS, Terraform, Kubernetes, and Docker, with a strong focus on system reliability and scalability.
+Proficient in Java, Bash, and agile methodologies, with a proven track record of leading end-to-end automation initiatives and mentoring team members.
 I'm on a mission to create seamless and high-performing systems.

 ### 📚 Academic Pursuits